Cyberlorians/Articles/MISPTISeutp.md

 wget -O /tmp/INSTALL.sh https://raw.githubusercontent.com/MISP/MISP/2.4/INSTALL/INSTALL.sh
 bash /tmp/INSTALL.sh -c
 ```

 # Copy the content from the output in a notepad/shared file, temporarily.
 You need the AuthKey.

+This key can be pulled later by:  cat /home/misp/MISP-authkey.txt

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/MISPafterinstall1.png)

 ```
 # Now, create a local password for MISP user.
 I chose to wait until AFTER the script ends.